 You and the participant should consult and come to agreement as to the appropriate and reasonable accommodation(s) needed for completing the CE Regulatory Element program.

 Along with the completed CE Accommodations Verification Request Form, please be sure to enclose copies of records/reports/evaluations/assessments that confirm the diagnosis.
 This documentation may be no more than five (5) years old.

 For claims of physical disability, you must provide a report on professional stationery/letterhead describing the disability and how it prevents the applicant from taking the program online and proposing an appropriate accommodation.

 A copy of the professional report on the standardized psychoeducational assessments given to identify a learning or related disability must be provided for any that is diagnosed.
 The report must discuss the test scores and their interpretation.

-You must provide a DSM-III or DSM-IV (Diagnostic and Statistical Manual of Mental Disorders) report; a diagnosis from other appropriate and professionally recognized, psychological or standardized educational assessment/evaluation (e.g., Woodcock-Johnson, Wechsler Adult Intelligence Scale, Nelson-Denny Reading Test) is also acceptable.
+You must provide a DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) or the most current version of the DSM report; a diagnosis from other appropriate and professionally recognized, psychological or standardized educational assessment/evaluation (e.g., Woodcock-Johnson, Wechsler Adult Intelligence Scale, Nelson-Denny Reading Test) is also acceptable.